 - More principles.
 Less rules.
 When I began the journey towards minimalism, I read two articles: A Guide to Creating a Minimalist Home and How to Become a Minimalist.
 Both Leo and Nicole offered a succinct, simple approach to minimalism.
 The principles they laid out in those articles was all I needed.
 The rest is history (and splattered throughout the first 18 months of this blog).
 They did not offer rules or countless formulas.
 They just offered simple principles to get me started.
 People will always achieve more following principles than obeying rules.

 - More contextualization of minimalism.
 Minimalism is always going to look different from one person to another.
 A family of four in the suburbs is always going to experience it differently than a young couple living in the city.
 That’s okay.
-People should be allowed to adopt the principles to their lifestyle and find a rational minimalism that works for them.
+People should be allowed to adopt the principles to their lifestyle and find a rational minimalism, not extreme minimalism, that works for them.

 - More encouragement.
 More challenge.
 But mostly, more patience.
 There are times when we need to encourage one another.
 At other times, we need to challenge one another to find a new edge of minimalism.
 There is a time and place for both (this is where the benefit of the 100-thing challenge enters).
 But the one remaining constant is the need for patience.
 Patience with each other as we try to figure out minimalism in our own lives.
 And patience with those outside the movement who have yet to walk through the doors.
 Remember, a small step is still a step.